Last Updated on November 9, 2023 by Laura Teso

-The Monte Grande (Monte Grande means Big Mount, but actually it is 474 metres high) is one of the Euganean Hills, north of the pretty village of Teolo.
+The Monte Grande (meaning Big Mount) is actually 474 metres high.
+It is one of the Euganean Hills, north of the pretty village of Teolo, Padua.
 Hiking in the Euganean Hills can be very pleasant.
 You can enjoy beautiful panoramas and stop to eat in several local trattorias.
-Coming from Padua, having reached the centre of Teolo, you have to turn right and continue uphill (along via Chiesa Teolo).
+Coming from Padua, having reached the centre of Teolo (20 miutes), you have to turn right and continue uphill (along via Chiesa Teolo).

 After about 15 minutes by car you’ll get to parking lot on the left.
 To the right it is a large park uphill where you can have picnic or relax outdoors.
 A little further on, there is a trattoria (where I have never been so far.. so I can not say if it’s good or not).
 200 meters from here (taking the path uphill on the left side of the lawn) you can find the entrance to the Adventure Park Fiorine (a climbing park among trees, like a Kletternpark).

 Hiking in the Euganean Hills – My experience nr.
 1

 Me and my husband went here on a Sunday afternoon to make the tour of Monte Grande.
 At this time of the year, the trees are still bare, but the weather is sunny enough to make some hiking in the Euganean Hills.